-- 1. Linux If you are running Linux for s/390 operating systems, create alias script files on each of the two Dispatcher machines.
-See "Scripts to run with high availability" on page 104 for more information. - 2.
-Start the server on both Dispatcher server machines. - 3.
+See the topic "Configuring the Dispatcher machine" on page 69 for more information.

+- 2. Start the server on both Dispatcher server machines. - 3.
 Start the executor on both machines. - 4.
 Ensure that the non-forwarding address (NFA) of each Dispatcher machine is configured, and is a valid IP address for the subnet of the Dispatcher machines. - 5.
 Add the heartbeat information on both machines: